- Passive income is defined as revenue earned through investment activities that do not require the habitual, active involvement of the investor.

 This doesn’t mean this particular passive income strategy is easy or that it won’t require an investment of time, money and energy learning the lay of the rental property land (especially in your area of the world).
 However, once a property is fully ready to rent, the potential for passive income with a property of this kind is extraordinary.

-Adding rental properties to your passive income strategy does require you to keep the properties in excellent working condition and ensure everything is going smoothly.
+Adding rental properties to your best passive income strategy does require you to keep the properties in excellent working condition and ensure everything is going smoothly.
 Of course, you can always hire a property manager to look after these responsibilities for a nominal charge, usually around 10 percent.

 But what makes this strategy so effective — and passive — is that you are often paying off the mortgage of a property with the income received from tenants.
 And once the initial loan has been fully paid-off, your income will likely skyrocket.